pya-h/Freeky/README.md

-# Free.ky
+# Free.ky Demo
-Very early demo for my Freaky "Freeky" project.
+Very early DEMO for my Freaky "Freeky" project.
 Its a new interpreter, that is designed for lazy ass people (kidding :)
 But it has a very short and simple syntax
 It uses special characters instead of keywords and built-in functions